 - In the example below, our first list includes three locations, and our second list consists of employees.

 (List 2 - Employees)

-When selecting the location from the drop down menu, only the employees that belong to that location will be able to be selected.
+Now when selecting the location from the first lookup list on the form, only the employees that belong to that particular location will be available for selection in the second lookup list!